mr-narender/Adriatico-Tours/README.md

 - enhancing current offering - destination packages (including flights, holiday programme, hotel & support).
 Potential users can book the whole trip on one website rather than researching each component individually, better price point guaranteed.
-- improving search functionality - making all destinations and content easily searchable
+- improving search functionality - making all destinations and content easily searchable.
 - including checkout processability for the user to fully book and pay for the trip instead of submitting a form request.
 - include an online chat to improve the support throughout the user journey